Janus1992/KSP_Starship-kOS-Interface/README.md

 To Load Cargo in the Cargo Ship:
 - Drag the whole ship down to access the cargo-bay (root: Ships tank section).
 - Connect your payload.
-- Check the staging!! (stage separators/decouplers must be all the way up)
-- Drage the whole ship up so far that the Tower is completely above ground (or the OLM will explode on booster return)
+- Drage the whole ship up so far that the Tower is completely above ground (or the OLM will explode on booster return).

 # Notes: